A step by step Arch Linux installation guide

 Basically, the minimal installation of Arch Linux is complete.

-Next, unmount all mounted partitions and reboot the system:
+Next, exit from the system root account, unmount all mounted partitions and reboot the system by running these commands:

 If you did everything correctly, after the reboot, you will see the GRUB welcome screen with Arch Linux installed.

-To continue, log in as a root user with a previously setup password.
+To continue, log in as a root user with a previously set password.

-After the login, create a user account.
-It’s not a good idea to constantly work from the root account.
-Type:
+It is not a good idea to constantly work from the root account.
+So, after the login, create a user account:

 useradd -m -g users -G wheel -s /bin/bash username